 It is true, one medium banana does have a lot of sugar and carbs, but this doesn’t mean that we should completely ignore them, especially since we have to look at the other benefits it offers.

 Apart from the Potassium that I mentioned earlier, the vitamins and even a bit of Protein, one banana also provides something extremely important: Dietary fibers (like all fruits and vegetables).

 These dietary fibers lower your cholesterol levels and some consider them helpful in controlling blood sugar levels.

-But eating a banana keeps the hunger away from me for longer than an apple.
 And this should be considered as well, in my opinion: how long you feel full afterwards.

 Finally, you can use a whole banana as a sweetener in various foods.
 You no longer add sugar, but bananas are usually sweet enough and have a pleasant aroma to taste good in most homemade sweets.

 Therefore, it’s a double-win: you eat something sweet that you cook at home and you also eat one healthy fruit.

 Can you eat bananas if you have a fatty liver?

 After looking at the facts and data, we can definitely say that you can indeed eat bananas if you have a fatty liver.